-UMATILLA COUNTY BOARD OF COMMISSIONERS FINAL FINDINGS AND CONCLUSIONS WEBB SLOUGH QUARRY
+UMATILLA COUNTY BOARD OF COMMISSIONERS FINAL FINDINGS AND CONCLUSIONS WESTON MOUNTAIN QUARRY

-COMPREHENSIVE PLAN MAP AMENDMENT, #P-114-15, COMPREHENSIVE PLAN TEXT AMMENDMENT T-15-060 ZONING MAP AMENDMENT #Z-305-15
+COMPREHENSIVE PLAN MAP AMENDMENT, #P-115-15, COMPREHENSIVE PLAN TEXT AMMENDMENT T-15-063 ZONING MAP AMENDMENT #Z-306-15

-MAP #3S 30 1/2, TAX LOT #503, Account #135290
+MAP #4N 35, TAX LOT #7303, Account #142926

-1. APPLICANT: Patrick Knight, 3012 Island Ave, La Grande, OR 97850 property line adjustment to expand Tax Lot 503 by 19.98 acres with land purchased from Tax Lot 500.
+1. APPLICANT: Patrick Knight (ODOT), 3012 Island Ave, La Grande, OR 97850 property line adjustment to expand Tax Lot 7303 from approximately 24.6 acres to 29.19 acres.
 As a result, ODOT is requesting that Umatilla County include the expansion in the Umatilla County Goal 5 inventory as a significant aggregate resource site, and protect the site by applying the Aggregate Resource (AR) Overlay Zone over the expansion area.
-The quarry site is listed as a 3C site in the Umatilla County
+The quarry site is listed as a 3C site in the Umatilla County Comprehensive Plan Technical Report.
+The current aggregate extraction site is a Goal 5 significant aggregate site and is protected by the Aggregate Resource

-2. OWNERS: Oregon Department of Transportation, 3012 Island Ave, La Grande, OR
+OWNERS: Oregon Department of Transportation, 3012 Island Ave, La Grande, OR

-3. REQUEST: The Oregon Department of Transportation (ODOT) recently completed a
+3. REQUEST: The Oregon Department of Transportation (ODOT) recently completed a approximately 2 miles east of the community of Weston.